 Year 6 Visit to Liverpool

-On Monday 11th November Year 6 went on a visit to Liverpool City Centre to enhance their learning of World War Two.
+On Friday 14th November Year 6 went on a visit to Liverpool City Centre to enrich their learning of World War Two.

 After lunch the children visited the Maritime Museum to learn about the Battle of Atlantic.
-Did you know that The Battle of the Atlantic was the longest campaign of the Second World War and was the most crucial?
+Did you know that The Battle of the Atlantic was the longest campaign of the Second World War and was the most crucial.
 It began on the first day of the war and continued until the last, almost 6 years later.
-The children enjoyed walking around reading all the fascinating facts and completing tasks.
+The children enjoyed walking around reading all the fascinating facts.

 Year 6 returned to school having had a very enjoyable day learning all about rationing, evacuations, The Battle of Atlantic and how important Liverpool was in WWII.